bcgov/digital-policy/MGIP.md

 ### **Preservation:**

-The principles, policies, rules, strategies, and activities aimed at prolonging the existence of an object by maintaining it in a condition suitable for use, either in its original format or in a more persistent format, while leaving intact the object's intellectual form.
+The principles, policies, rules, strategies and activities aimed at prolonging the existence of an object by maintaining it in a condition suitable for use, either in its original format or in a more persistent format, while leaving intact the object's intellectual form.

 ### **Record:**

 Information created, received and maintained by an organization or person, in pursuance of legal obligations or in the transaction of business.
-This includes records formats defined in the Interpretation Act and FOIPPA.
+This includes records formats defined in the [Interpretation Act] (https://www.bclaws.ca/civix/document/id/complete/statreg/96238_01) and FOIPPA.

 ### **Records management:**

 The field of management responsible for the efficient and systematic control of the creation, receipt, maintenance, use and disposition of records, including processes for capturing and maintaining evidence of and information about business activities and transactions in the form of records.
-(Source: ISO 15489, cited in International Council on Archives).
+(Source: ISO 15489, cited in [International Council on Archives] (http://www.ciscra.org/mat/mat/term/297)).

 ### **Reliability:**